horunk/IOT-LED/README.md

 #### 3. Controlling LED
   3.1.
-Use following command to connect to microcontroller and see feedback
+Use following command to connect to microcontroller and see feedback (optional)
 - ```picocom -b115200 /dev/ttyUSB0```

   3.2 Go to http://enos.itcollege.ee/~horunk/iot.html